England local elections 2023: The view in the North West

 The national picture

-Apart from those holding all out elections, the last time these seats were fought over was in 2019.
+Apart from those holding all-out elections, the last time these seats were fought over was in 2019.

-Nationally the Conservatives did not do well, Labour also fared poorly, but the Liberal Democrats gained 704 seats.
+Nationally the Conservatives did not do well four years ago.
+Labour also fared poorly, though, while the Liberal Democrats gained 704 seats.

 Since then all three major parties have new leaders so these elections are an important barometer, they will set the agenda for the coming year.